 Mauckport is a tiny town located in the state of Indiana.
 With a population of 45 people and just one neighborhood, Mauckport is the 481st largest community in Indiana.
-Much of the housing stock in Mauckport was built prior to World War II, making it one of the older and more historic towns in the country.
+Mauckport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Mauckport is generally considered to be a blue-collar town.
 42.86% of the Mauckport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mauckport is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Mauckport who work in sales jobs (35.71%), office and administrative support (21.43%), and personal care services (0.00%).